RudyMartin/dsai-2024/README.md

 # dsai-2024
-modeling examples and materials for data science camp students and volunteers
+Extra modeling examples, corrections and materials for data science camp students and volunteers

-# 2024-data-science-camp
+Subscribe to this repos notifications to be up-to-date as materials will change during camp week.

+If you find an interesting, short compeling video that complements  or introduces these materials, then let me know.

+In the meantime, this list includes materials we have just covered.

-## links and resources for summer camp
+### links and resources for summer camp

 [https://github.com/karpathy/minGPT]